Hyundai Santa Fe DM-FL(DM)

 - !!
 Intake valve carbon buildup Lambda II T-GDi V6 from 60,000 km

-Symptoms: Stumbling in the mid-rev range, power loss under partial load, misfires, check engine light. - !!
+Symptoms: Rough idle, power dip, misfires, increased fuel consumption. - !!
 CVVT phaser leaks oil — camshaft sensor contaminated from 120,000 km

 The CVVT phasers on the G6DJ can leak oil internally due to aging O-rings.
 The camshaft sensor gets contaminated and sends false signals.
 Oil consumption also rises gradually.